crazylab/fake-rest-server/README.md

 $ npm install
 $ npm start
 ```
-The server will start at http://localhost:3012
+The server will start at `http://localhost:3012`.
+To configure the server, see the [Server Configuration](#server-configuration) section.

 ### Quickstart (two really basic scenarios)
-Let's say you want "/test"  to always return "hello" and "/foo" to return a 404.
+Let's say you want `/test`  to always return "hello" and `/foo` to return a 404.

 ##### Add Endpoint
-All you have to do is `POST` to `http://localhost:3012/add` the following data:
+All you have to do is `POST` to `http://localhost:3012/__add` the following data:

 Configure `/test` by posting:
 ```json